naokimas/naokimasuda.github.io/gsd.md

 - MS: Read carefully the requirement and plan it ahead.
 - More on this next week.

-# Structure of graduate programs
+# Structure of graduate programs &ndash; presented in a Graduate Mentoring Seminar (by Naoki)

 ##	First-year courses for PhD and MA students